 UK petrol consumption in January fell to its lowest level on record, new government figures show.

-A quarter of drivers (24%) are restricting their car use and one in seven (14%) is cutting back on non-fuel spending after average UK petrol prices rose to 120ppl and diesel to 122ppl at the beginning of February.
+A Populus survey of 20,055 AA members in February found that a quarter of them (24%) are now restricting their car use and one in seven (14%) is cutting back on non-fuel spending to compensate for the higher cost of keeping their vehicles on the road.

 Throughout 2016, petrol consumption was down from 17.319 billion litres the year before to 17.101 billion litres, a reduction of 1.3%.
 Compared with five years ago (19.548 billion litres), UK drivers now get through 2.447 billion litres of petrol fewer a year – down 12.5%.

 “Better fuel efficiency is one reason for lower petrol consumption, although new petrol cars outnumbered new diesel cars by 2.6% last year and still petrol consumption continues to fall.
 However, the highest pump prices since December 2014 have taken their toll,” said AA spokesman Luke Bosdet.

 “The same is happening in the US, where petrol consumption is down more than 2% than a year ago.
 There is a breaking point for consumer budgets when the cost of road fuel rises and, in the UK, 120ppl or more seems to have found it.”